samrodd/ai-ml-projects/knearest-neighbors/README.md

-This directory consists of two files to run a Euclidian K Nearest Neighbors algorithm on a dataset of 100,000 loan applications.
+This directory consists of a python file to run a Euclidian K Nearest Neighbors algorithm on a dataset of 100,000 loan applications.

 Code employs KNeighborsClassifier from sklearn.neighbors and train_test_split from sklearn.model_selection to split the dataset into training and testing data and then train the model.